Donald M. Payne International Development Fellowship Program

 • I can demonstrate extracurricular, community, volunteer, or leadership experiences that would help me succeed in the USAID Foreign Service.

-• I possess adequate academic preparation for the chosen graduate program.
+• I possess adequate academic preparation for my chosen graduate program.

 Extensive Description